-A reduction in dosage to 100 mg/day is recommended for persons with creatinine clearance \leq 10 mL/min.
-Because of the potential for accumulation of rimantadine and its metabolites, patients with any degree of renal insufficiency, including elderly persons, should be monitored for adverse effects, and either the dosage should be reduced or the drug should be discontinued, if necessary.
+its metabolites, patients with any degree of renal insufficiency, including elderly persons, should be monitored for adverse effects, and either the dosage should be reduced or the drug should be discontinued, if necessary.

-Persons ≥65 Years of Age
+Persons Aged ≥65 Years

-Because renal function declines with increasing age, the daily dose for persons \geq 65 years of age should not exceed 100 mg for prophylaxis or treatment.
+Because renal function declines with increasing age, the daily dose for persons aged \geq 65 years should not exceed 100 mg for prophylaxis or treatment.
 For some elderly persons, the dose should be further reduced.
 Studies suggest that because of their smaller average body size, elderly women are more likely than elderly men to experience side effects at a daily dose of 100 mg.

-The incidence and severity of CNS side effects among elderly persons appear to be substantially lower among those taking rimantadine at a dose of 200 mg/day compared with elderly persons taking the same dose of amantadine.
+The incidence and severity of CNS side effects among elderly persons appear to be substantially lower among those taking rimantadine at a dosage of 200 mg/day compared with elderly persons taking the same dosage of amantadine.
 However, when rimantadine has been administered at a dosage of 200 mg/day to chronically ill elderly persons, they have had a higher incidence of CNS and gastrointestinal symptoms than healthy, younger persons taking rimantadine at the same dosage.
-After longterm administration of rimantadine at a dosage of 200 mg/day, serum rimantadine concentrations among elderly nursing-home residents have been two to four times greater than those reported in younger adults.
+After longterm administration of rimantadine at a dosage of 200 mg/day, serum rimantadine concentrations among elderly nursing-home residents have been twofold to fourfold greater than those reported among younger adults.

-The dosage of rimantadine should be reduced to 100 mg/day for treatment or prophylaxis of elderly nursing-home residents.
-Although further studies are needed to determine the optimal dose for other elderly persons, a reduction in dosage to 100 mg/day should be considered for all persons \geq 65 years of age if they experience signs and symptoms that might represent side effects when taking a dosage of 200 mg/day.
+The dosage of rimantadine should be reduced to 100 mg/day for prophylaxis or treatment for elderly nursing-home residents.
+Although further studies are needed to determine the optimal dosage for other elderly persons, a reduction in dosage to 100 mg/day should be considered for all persons aged \geq 65 years if they experience signs and symptoms that might represent side effects when taking a dosage of 200 mg/day.